Hanna Ardéhn: Biography

-Ardéhn has appeared in TV productions Nio med JO, Dubbelliv, and 30 Degrees in February as well as the short film Lidingöligan which won the short story film award.
+Hanna Ardéhn has appeared in TV productions Nio med JO, Dubbelliv, and 30 Degrees in February as well as the short film Lidingöligan which won the short story film award.
 She grew up in the northern suburbs of Stockholm, Sweden and at a young age she became interested in movies and acting.
 She started acting in a small theatre group for children when she was six years old and continued until she was 18 years old.
 In 2010 she got her first film role in the movie 7X - Lika barn leka bäst.
 This further cemented her enthusiasm for acting, which later led to a role in the Swedish drama 30 Degrees in February.

 Ardéhn graduated with a Master of Science degree in psychology from Linköping University in September 2020.
 She is hoping to be able to combine her psychology degree with an acting career in the future.

 Career

 In 2018, Ardéhn was cast in the main role of Maja Norberg on the Netflix crime drama Quicksand.
 The series is inspired by the novel of the same name written by Malin Persson Giolito and is the first Swedish produced original series for Netflix.
 The series premiered on 5 April 2019.
+For her performance in the series, she earned praise from critics and won Best Actress Kristallen in 2019.